Find Trade Colleges

 Job Demand for Fast Food Cooks

-In the United States, there were 517,600 jobs for Fast Food Cook in 2016.
+In 2016, there was an estimated number of 517,600 jobs in the United States for Fast Food Cook.
 There is little to no growth in job opportunities for Fast Food Cook.
-Due to new job openings and attrition, there will be an average of 67,200 job openings in this field each year.
+The BLS estimates 67,200 yearly job openings in this field.

 undefined